Can I claim my Breast Lift on Medicare?

 To claim private insurance coverage for potential breast lift surgery you need to be eligible for the medicare item number.
 You will also need to deal directly with your health fund regarding funding contributions for your Breast Lift surgery to see if you are eligible under your level of cover.

 Popular Reasons for wanting Breast Lift Surgery include

-- Significant breast ptosis or sagging – at least two-thirds of breast tissue is beneath the inframammary fold – the breast crease under the breast.
+- Significant breast ptosis – at least two-thirds of breast tissue is beneath the inframammary fold – the breast crease under the breast.

 - Chronic skin infections and rashes

 - Other breast-weight-related health conditions that impact your health and quality of life

 How Do You Qualify for Medicare Rebate for Breast Lift Surgery?

 To qualify for a rebate from Medicare you will need to meet certain Medicare criteria, for either a breast reduction or breast lift surgery.

 Your eligibility will depend on the age of your youngest child and/or your degree of breast ptosis (breast descending).

 These MBS Codes may be applicable for Breast Lift Surgery